saikatjaman/Dicee-iOS12/README.md

 ## Our Goal

-The objective of this tutorial is to introduce you to the core programming concepts that will form the foundation of most of the apps you’ll build in the future.
-This app will teach you a lot of important programming knowledge, all while building a useful dice shaker app.
+The objective of this project is to introduce that will form the foundation of most of the apps to build in the future.
+This app will teach a lot of important programming knowledge, all while building a useful mini dice ludo shaker app.

 ## What you will create

-We’re going to make a Las Vegas dice app.
-You can make the die roll at the press of a button or by shaking your phone.
-With this app in your pocket, you’ll be fully set up to settle any score on the go!
+I am going to make a Las Vegas mini dice app.
+It can make the die roll at the press of a button or by shaking your phone.
+With this app in your pocket, It’ll be fully set up to settle any score on the go!

 ## What you will learn